henson-insitu/henson/README.md

 ## Motivation

-We would like analysis codes to access simulation data, while the simulation is running, without saving the data to disk.
-The goal is to let multiple independent executable share memory (e.g., exchange arrays without copying their contents) without modifying their memory management systems.
+To avoid IO overhead, analysis codes need to access simulation data, while the simulation is running, without saving the data to disk.
+The goal is to let multiple independent executables share memory (e.g., exchange arrays without copying their contents) without modifying their memory management systems.
 We would also like to control the execution flow, for example, switching between simulation and analysis after every step of the simulation.

 **Shared address space.**
-If the executables are built as position-independent code, then their `main`s can be loaded using the [dynamic loading](https://en.wikipedia.org/wiki/Dynamic_loading) facilities `dlopen` and `dlsym`:
+If the executables are built as position-independent code, then their `main` routines can be loaded using the [dynamic loading](https://en.wikipedia.org/wiki/Dynamic_loading) facilities `dlopen` and `dlsym`:

 ```{.cpp}